For the grass that you’ve just eaten, oh goat,

 Since the early days, the Changpas move along with their herds from one grazing pasture to another.
-There are some accounts that suggest that the Changpas might also be of Tibetan origin, who herded sheep and cattle in eastern Central Asia all the way up till the northwest borders of China.
+There are some accounts that suggest that the Changpas might also be of Tibetan origin, who herded sheep and cattle in eastern Central Asia all the way up to the northwest borders of China.

 As far as their origin is concerned, there doesn’t exist much documentation apart from local accounts and folklore.
 There are several monasteries in Ladakh dotted with wall paintings as well as rock carvings that give out information that the Changthang region was inhabited by hunters and courtly men.

 There’s a lot more to tell…

 These Changpas follow Tibetan Buddhism and mostly belong to the Drukpa sect.
 Generally, each family sends their son to become a monk at any of the monasteries in the region.
 They are supporters of the cosmic structure that are separated into three tiers.
 The uppermost level is inhabited by the gods, the lowest by spirits of the aquatic and subterranean worlds.
 Some say that people and animals live between the gods and spirits, which as lore suggests, is also inhabited by demons.
-There are different colours defined for each set: white for heaven, red for earth and blue for the aquatic world.
+There are different colours defined for each set: white for heaven, red for the earth, and blue for the aquatic world.

 For the Changpas, their animals are sacred, and they believe that it is God who has showered them with these species.
 Each flock has some animal representations who are selected for the different colour sets.
 They are chosen basis their strength and colour.
 For example, the white animal is dedicated to the gods, the one with a hint of blue to the spirits and brown to the demons.